 How to Draw A Dog in 30 seconds

-My biggest achievement so far was illustrating and publishing my own book, Archie-Parchie-Piddley-Poo, the hardest part of which was making the drawings look consistent throughout the book, so that Archie didn't look like a Jack Russel in the beginning and a German Shepherd by the end.
+When illustrating and publishing my own book, Archie-Parchie-Piddley-Poo, the hardest part was making the drawings look consistent throughout the book, so that Archie didn't look like a Jack Russel in the beginning and a German Shepherd by the end.

 Every single dog drawing I've ever done starts in exactly the same way that I'm writing about here.
 This article tells you how to make a quick sketch of a dog - this one really did take only 30 seconds, but the basic principles can be used and expanded upon to create more complex work.
 I've included a few of my other dog drawings at the end of this article, but they all started life just as this sketch did.

 I chose to use grey paper as sometimes a blank, white page can be a little daunting.
 For the pencil part of the sketch, I used a soft 6B pencil, which I sharpened with a craft knife.

 Begin by drawing a large oval for the dog's body, then a circle at the top of the oval and just overlapping it for the head.
 At the base of this cirlce, draw a smaller circle for the dog's nose.
 A triangle either side of the head suffices for ears, whether they are pricked ears or lop ears.

 The circles can be quite rough, and it doesn't matter if you redraw over them, as you can rub away any pencil lines once the sketch is almost done.

 Next add stick lines for the tail and legs, in the direction that you want them to go.